New Portlanders Policy Commission

 Terms of Service on the Commission

-- Thereafter, re-appointments and new appointments will be made for 3-year terms, renewable to a maximum of two consecutive 3-year terms.
+- Re-appointments and new appointments are for 3-year terms, renewable to a maximum of an 8 year service span.

 Language or Disability Accommodations